Tendonitis Treatment in Foley, MO | Axes Physical Therapy

 Call Axes Physical Therapy For Tendonitis Treatment in Foley, MO

-Tendonitis can be an exasperating and debilitating injury, but with safe and effective treatments, you can restore your strength and flexibility.
+Tendonitis can be an exasperating and debilitating injury, but with safe and effective treatments, you can regain your strength and flexibility.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
-Axes has seen many Foley, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
-If you’re experiencing tendonitis, don’t let it keep you from things you love.
+Axes has seen many Foley, MO patients overcome tendonitis and return to their normal activities with renewed energy and enthusiasm.
+If you’re dealing with tendonitis, don’t let it control your life.
 Contact Axes Physical Therapy in Foley, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.